 Over time, the effectiveness of the biocides in the anti-mould paint diminishes.
 Typically, anti-mould paints have a lifespan of approximately five years before requiring reapplication to maintain their efficacy.

 The frequency of repainting depends on the damp levels.
-So to keep the paint effective in your bathroom, which maintains constant high levels of dampness, you will have to reapply it more frequently.
+So to keep the paint effective in your bathroom, which maintains constant high levels of dampness, you will have to call a painter and decorator to reapply it more frequently.

 Looking for a reliable painter close to you?